dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2206: Flexible attendance policies support student learning.
+### T2206: Schools should have flexible attendance policies to benefit students' learning and growth.

 |Support|
 |---|